 …master of none?
 A take on specialization and perfectionism.

 One definition of success I frequently heard as a kid was that it means to become a world cup champion, a celebrity, a Nobel Laureate... "the one."
-In elementary school, they told me to "Look at the others, so you find your niche."
+In elementary school, they told me to look at the others to find my niche.
 It all sounded legit, but it has lots of problems that I learned the hard way.
 The issue is that we are unlikely to have a personal chat with representatives of all careers, stages of life, and hobbies.
 As a result, we seek to fill the gaps from third parties, which can twist the story.
 Strangers throw at us their ideals of success, either in person or through TV and other media, and if we accept them without thinking, we often end up with a problem.

-So far, my professional life didn't exactly fit in one specific niche*.
+So far, my professional life didn't exactly fit in one specific niche.
+The photos below show me in some of the different roles, and there were more*.
 My hobbies followed: I ride bikes, occasionally walk on a tightrope, and play with synths, but neither is exceptional.
 Same with my accent, which is not spotless in any language, as I often move between countries.
 I could continue all day long.
 Across areas of my life, that "master of none" was true.
 Or was it?
-Ditching the stress of others' ideals and forming our own standards can put our life in a different light.
+Ditching the stress of others' standards and forming our own expectations can put our lives in a different light.
 Suddenly, I don't mind my accent because I can get my message across multiple countries.
 Thanks to training balance on a tightrope, I didn't fall on ice in years, and I no longer have a backache.
-I won't clear a 10 meters gap on a bike, yet that's fine because I find even an easy trail exciting.
-I won't be the next Eno, but making noises with synths put a smile on my face.
+I won't clear a 10-meter gap on a bike, yet that's fine because I find even an easy trail exciting.
+I won't be the next Eno but making noises with synths put a smile on my face.
 And isn't that what it should be about?

 Finding our position isn't always easy, but searching for it benefits every standpoint, not just career paths or hobbies.
 We should question what we are told — only such practice can lead to improvement.
 Look at the people who push the limits of sports.
 They do something previously considered impossible: beating a certain time or pulling a specific move — they question that impossibility and think, "I'll try anyway."
 It applies to science, too.
 Before the atoms' existence was mathematically proven, some scientists claimed that it doesn't exist because "we can't see it."
 Yet, it didn't stop Einstein from questioning it and now we know better.